mnemnion/marmalade/athena.md

 How about we open up our source file, `athena.md`, and see if we can produce a quine of our existing file and directory structure?

-Leiningen provides us with a test, `core_test.clj`.
+Leiningen provides us with a test, `@"/marmion/athena/src/athena/core_test.clj`.
 It begins life looking like this:

 ```clojure
 (ns athena.core-test